helq1116/helq1116.github.io/_pages/about.md

 ## About me

-Welcome! 😊  I am Linqiang He, a Postdoc in the Lamont-Doherty Earth Observatory at Columbia University.
+Welcome!
+I am Linqiang He, a Postdoctoral Researcher at the Lamont-Doherty Earth Observatory, Columbia University.

-My research focuses on the simulation and evolution of Earth's climate.
-By integrating proxy records, model simulations and physical diagnoses, I aim to understand the underlying mechanisms of the present climate from the perspective of past climate evolution, and to provide potential analogs for future climate change.
-In the early stages, I am also involved in research on the climate impacts of ENSO and changes in extreme precipitation.
+My research focuses on the simulation and evolution of Earth's climate, with a recent emphasis on monsoon and Mediterranean climates.
+By integrating proxy records, model simulations, and physical diagnostics, my goal is to uncover the dynamics of past climate evolution and identify potential analogs for future climate change.

-Overall, I have a strong background in palaeoclimate, climate dynamics and model simulation.
-I am also interested in the application of machine learning methods to climate research.
+I am also deeply interested in applying machine learning techniques and paleoclimate data assimilation to climate research.

 <script>